marianmeres/fetch-store/README.md

 # @marianmeres/fetch-store

-[Store](https://github.com/marianmeres/store) utility for managing any type of async work.
+[Store](https://github.com/marianmeres/store) utility for collecting results and meta info of any type of async work.
 Typically used for http requests.

 ## Basic example